Extensive tip-splitting of injected organic liquid into an aqueous viscoelastic fluid: Abstract

 \section{Abstract}

-The injection of a fluid into a material causes a spatiotemporal pattern to form along the injection front.
-This process is relevant in the case of oil recovery from soil.
-When the replaced material is a viscous fluid, it forms a finger-like pattern, known as viscous fingering.
-Interestingly, most replaced materials are, in reality, viscoelastic, i.e., they behave as an elastic solid over short timescales but flow as a viscous liquid over longer timescales.
-Therefore, it is important to study the scenario in which the replaced material is a viscoelastic fluid.
-In this study, we observe the appearance of delamination-induced fingering when an incompressible organic fluid is injected into an oleophilic Hele--Shaw cell filled with an aqueous viscoelastic fluid composed of a wormlike micellar solution.
-We find a transition in the injection pattern: during the injection, the thick fingering pattern of the interface near the inlet changes to thin fingers with a characteristic size of four times the cell thickness.
-We examine the material properties, and conclude that the fingering pattern observed at later times is caused by the delamination of viscoelastic fluid from the substrate.
-Our result shows that the effect of interfacial energy in the existing solid layer should be considered in the injection process, such as oil recovery process.
+The injection of a fluid into another fluid causes a spatiotemporal pattern along the injection front. { Viscous fingering is a well-known example when the replaced material is a viscous fluid.
+Notably, most fluids are, in reality, viscoelastic, i.e., they behave as an elastic solid over short timescales.
+For this reason, it is important to study the situation when the replaced fluid is viscoelastic.} In this study, we observe extensive tip-splitting in the fingering pattern when an incompressible organic liquid was injected into an oleophilic Hele--Shaw cell filled with an aqueous viscoelastic fluid made of a wormlike micellar solution.
+The tip-splitting led to thin fingers with a characteristic size comparable to four times the cell thickness.
+We examined the material properties and suggest that the thin fingering pattern observed in our current system is due to the delamination of viscoelastic fluid from the bottom substrate surface.
+Our result shows that the effect of interfacial energy in the existing solid layer should be considered in the injection process.